 2> apply the stored condRRCReconfig of the selected cell and perform the actions as specified in 5.3.5.3;

 NOTE: If multiple NR cells are triggered in conditional reconfiguration execution, it is up to UE implementation which one to select, e.g. the UE considers beams and beam quality to select one of the triggered cells for execution.
+It is up to UE implementation to, while T304 is still running, revert to conditional reconfiguration execution for a second NR cell that triggered conditional reconfiguration.